AvrilCurry/GoWebsite/README.md

-# GoWebsite
+# Gowebsite
-A simple website using Go as back-end language
+Access a static website